sdr-enthusiasts/docker-dump978/README.md

 ## Auto-Gain system

 An automatic gain adjustment system is included in this container, and can be activated by setting the environment variable `DUMP978_SDR_GAIN` to `autogain`.
 You should also map `/run/autogain` to persistant storage, otherwise the auto-gain system will start over each time the container is restarted.
+You should also ensure `LAT` and `LON` are set because the script uses the maximum range as a metric for choosing the best gain level.

 *Why is this written in bash?* Because I wanted to keep the container size down and not have to install an interpreter like python.
 I don't know C/Go/Perl or any other languages.